chempogonzalez/cervello/README.md

 ### 🟢 `useSelector`

 React hook that allows you to have a reactive store which re-renders when a new value was set on properties you specified
+- _Parameters_:
+  - `selectors`: an array of store properties to be watched
+  - `isEqualFunction`: a custom function to compare the new value with the old one
 ```tsx
 import { useSelector } from './store-example'